ODudek/noti-react/README.md

 ```javascript
 import { Notification } from 'noti-react';
 ```
-2. Use it in you component
+2. Use it in your component
 ```javascript
 <Notification
     label="Example of notification"